AdobeDocs/commerce-merchant-services.en/help/live-search/rules-add.md

    ![Rule - update test](assets/rule-update-test.png)

 1. If you like the result, update the text in the *Conditions* search box.
 Then, click anywhere on the page to update the results in the test pane.
-1. To build a simple rule with one condition, go to Step 3: [Add event(s)](#events).
+1. To build a simple rule with one condition, go to Step 3: [Add events](#events).

 ### Multiple conditions

 1. To build a rule with multiple conditions, click **Add condition**.
-   A rule can have up to 10 conditions.
+   A rule can have up to ten conditions.
 The logical operator that joins two conditions is based on the current *Match* setting.
 By default, *Match* is `All` and the logical operator is `AND`.

    ![Rules - Search query contains](assets/rules-search-query-contains-and.png)